datocms/documentation/src/hugo/basic-usage.md

 }
 ```

-Once your `dato.config.js` is ready, just run the `dato dump` command: you should see your Jekyll project populated with content.
+Once your `dato.config.js` is ready, just run the `dato dump` command: you should see your Hugo project populated with content.
 Run `hugo -w` and enjoy!

 Obviously, that's just a quick tour: you can learn all the details about how to access your records inside your config file in the following sections.